vivekkoya/Web-Server-Honeypot/README.md

 ### Database Backup (Required)

-**Summary:** What is the RDBMS that MHN-Admin uses?
-What information does the exported JSON file record?
+**Summary:**
-The relation database management system that MHN-Admin uses is mongodb with the following command
+The relation database management system that MHN-Admin uses is mongodb.
+The exported JSON file contains information of the probe or source ip addresses, their ports, the protocol of the connection, and the name of the honeypot. with the following command:
 ```bash
 mongoexport --db mnemosyne --collection session > session.json
 ```